 July 1, 2012 - Kansai Electric Power Co.
 Ltd. (KEPCO) restarts the Ohi nuclear plant’s No. 3 reactor, resuming nuclear power production in Japan for the first time in the wake of the Fukushima Daiichi meltdown following the tsunami.

-July 5, 2012 - The Fukushima Nuclear Accident Independent Investigation Commission's report finds that the Fukushima Daiichi nuclear crisis was a "man-made disaster" that unfolded as a result of collusion between the facility's operator, regulators and the government.
+July 5, 2012 - The Fukushima Nuclear Accident Independent Investigation Commission’s report finds that the Fukushima Daiichi nuclear crisis was a “man-made disaster” which unfolded as a result of collusion between the facility’s operator, regulators and the government.
 The report also attributes the failings at the plant before and after March 11 specifically to Japanese culture.

 July 23, 2012 - A Japanese government report is released criticizing TEPCO.
-The report says that the measures taken by TEPCO to prepare for disasters were "insufficient," and the response to the crisis "inadequate."
+The report says the measures taken by TEPCO to prepare for disasters were “insufficient,” and the response to the crisis “inadequate.”

-October 12, 2012 - TEPCO acknowledges in a report that it played down safety risks at the Fukushima Daiichi power plant out of fear that additional measures would lead to a plant shutdown and further fuel public anxiety and anti-nuclear movements.
+October 12, 2012 - TEPCO acknowledges in a report it played down safety risks at the Fukushima Daiichi power plant out of fear that additional measures would lead to a plant shutdown and further fuel public anxiety and anti-nuclear movements.

-July 2013 - TEPCO admits that radioactive groundwater is leaking into the Pacific Ocean from the Fukushima Daiichi site, bypassing an underground barrier built to seal in the water.
+July 2013 - TEPCO admits radioactive groundwater is leaking into the Pacific Ocean from the Fukushima Daiichi site, bypassing an underground barrier built to seal in the water.

-August 28, 2013 - Japan's nuclear watchdog Nuclear Regulation Authority (NRA) says a toxic water leak at the tsunami-damaged Fukushima Daiichi power plant has been classified as a level 3 "serious incident" on an eight-point International Nuclear Event Scale (lINES) scale.
+August 28, 2013 - Japan’s nuclear watchdog Nuclear Regulation Authority (NRA) says a toxic water leak at the tsunami-damaged Fukushima Daiichi power plant has been classified as a Level 3 “serious incident” on an eight-point International Nuclear Event Scale (lINES) scale.

 September 15, 2013 - Japan’s only operating nuclear reactor is shut down for maintenance.
 All 50 of the country’s reactors are now offline.
 The government hasn’t said when or if any of them will come back on.

-November 18, 2013 - Tokyo Electric Power Co. says that operators of the Fukushima nuclear plant have started removing 1,500 fuel rods from damaged reactor No. 4.
+November 18, 2013 - Tokyo Electric Power Co. says operators of the Fukushima nuclear plant have started removing 1,500 fuel rods from damaged reactor No. 4.
 It is considered a milestone in the estimated $50 billion cleanup operation.

 February 20, 2014 - TEPCO says an estimated 100 metric tons of radioactive water has leaked from a holding tank at the Fukushima Daiichi Nuclear Power Plant.

-October 19, 2015 - Japan's health ministry says that a Fukushima worker has been diagnosed with leukemia.
+October 19, 2015 - Japan’s health ministry says a Fukushima worker has been diagnosed with leukemia.
 It is the first cancer diagnosis linked to the cleanup.